thunderbird89/esf/stories/story-p-np.md

 She looked up, brushing hair out of her eyes.

-> "The world isn't binary, Ethan.
-Not really.
+> "The world isn't binary, Ethan, not really.
 It's not one timeline—one chain of cause and effect.
 Every decision, every atomic flutter, spins off branches.
 Most fade.
 Some persist.
 The trick is knowing *which actions* increase the weight of the timeline you want."

 Ethan blinked.